smartive/giuseppe/docs/index.md

 The suggested method would actually be: use the yeoman generator which we created @ [generator-giuseppe](http://giuseppe-generator.smartive.ch/).
 It installs all dependencies and libraries that you need.

-When you use the manual way and not all `typings` are installed for giuseppe you need to manually install the typings for this package.
+When you use the manual way npm should install all typing dependencies.

-The dependend typings are:

-- `es6-shim`
-- `express`
-- `express-serve-static-core`
-- `http-status`
-- `mime`
-- `node`
-- `serve-static`
+They are listed in the `package.json` with the `@types` prefix.

 This package installs the transpiled `*.js` files instead of `*.ts` files, since the compiler tries to compile them everytime.
 The declaration files with the JSDocs are provided aswell so your